Sarah Gertrude Banks: Activism

 Banks was an avid advocate for the women's suffrage movement, due in part to her being respected as part of the Daughters of the American Revolution and Mayflower Society and not being able to vote in spite of it.
 She also took part in national and community gatherings of women's voting rights organizations, and helped pay for the first gratis children's supervised playground in Detroit.
 In addition, she worked in organizations to help women get jobs and led in the Young Woman's Home Association, which she co-wrote the Nurse Directory of in 1886.
 Also, with Florence Hudson, Banks co-founded the all-women Free Dispensary for Women and Children at the Women's Hospital and Foundling's Home on March 1, 1893.
 It cared for people for free and helped to improve the staff.

 Banks was also close friends with Susan B. Anthony and Anna Howard Shaw, and attended a celebration of the former's 85th birthday, in which Banks read a poem dedicated to her.
 In 1912, she advocated for a ballot proposal for letting women vote, which failed, although women's suffrage in Michigan would be established six years later.

 Legacy

 Banks became known as the second woman physician to practice in Detroit, after Lucy M. Arnold.
 Banks has been described as "for nearly fifty years one of Detroit's most prominent women physicians" and "one of [Walled Lake's] most notable women".

 The house the Banks family lived in was later known as the Banks-Dolbeer-Bradley-Foster farmhouse (or simply Foster farmhouse), named after the families who have historically lived in it.
 In 1997, there were plans to demolish the building in order to create a commercial establishment in its place, which was protested by the Walled Lake City Council.
 It was moved from 999 Pontiac Trail, Walled Lake to 239 Common Street, Riley Park that same year to satisfy both parties.
 The farmhouse underwent renovation in 2021.

+Walled Lake Consolidated Schools named one of their new middle schools built in honor of Banks in 1998 located in Wixom, Michigan.